“What can smoking take away? Fresh breath, healthy lungs, a strong immune system…”

 Looking for the Posters for School Bathrooms?

-“The Real Cost” E-Cigarette Prevention Campaign, in collaboration with Scholastic, is sending e-cigarette prevention posters to all high schools nationwide.
-High schools can expect to receive new posters in the mail between August 15th and September 30th, 2019.
+“The Real Cost” E-Cigarette Prevention Campaign, in collaboration with Scholastic sent e-cigarette prevention posters to all high schools nationwide.
 Unfortunately, we are unable to take orders for these posters, but a variety of other youth e-cigarette prevention materials, including print materials and social media content, can be found on the CTP Exchange Lab.

 Each day in the United States, more than 950 male youth under 18 years of age use smokeless tobacco for the first time.4“The Real Cost” smokeless tobacco prevention campaign seeks to educate rural male teenagers about the risks of dipping – including nicotine addiction, gum disease, tooth loss, and multiple kinds of cancer.